msenyshen/River-Animation/README.md

-This is a script for a river animation of the users chosing from 1984-2019 in Google Earth Engine (Javascript).
+This is a script for a river animation of based on a given polygon chosing from 1984-2019 in Google Earth Engine (Javascript).